What to know about antiretroviral therapy for HIV

 Once the healthcare provider finds an effective regimen, it takes around 3–6 months before the viral load reaches an undetectable level.
 This is not a cure, as the virus will remain in certain body tissues.
 However, the levels will be substantially lower.

-For HAART to be effective, a person must take the medication exactly as a healthcare provider prescribes.
+For antiretroviral therapy to be effective, a person must take the medication exactly as a healthcare provider prescribes.
 Avoid missing doses or stopping medication for any period of time.
 Adhering to the regimen will prevent HIV from multiplying in the blood and affecting the immune system.

 When discussing the most suitable treatment regimen, talk to the healthcare provider about any possible difficulties with taking the medication, such as a busy lifestyle or a lack of health insurance.
 They can help address and solve these issues.

-Healthcare providers will take the following into consideration when choosing a person's HAART regimen:
+Healthcare providers will take the following into consideration when choosing a person's antiretroviral therapy regimen:

 - other health conditions